Bacteriocin: Tailocins

-From Gram positive bacteria
+From gram-positive bacteria

-Bacteriocins from Gram positive bacteria are typically classified into Class I, Class IIa/b/c, and Class III.
+Bacteriocins from gram-positive bacteria are typically classified into Class I, Class IIa/b/c, and Class III.

 Class I bacteriocins

 The class I bacteriocins are small peptide inhibitors and include nisin and other lantibiotics.

 Class II bacteriocins

 The class II bacteriocins are small (<10 kDa) heat-stable proteins.
 This class is subdivided into five subclasses.
 The class IIa bacteriocins (pediocin-like bacteriocins) are the largest subgroup and contain an N-terminal consensus sequence -Tyr-Gly-Asn-Gly-Val-Xaa-Cys across this group.
 The C-terminal is responsible for species-specific activity, causing cell-leakage by permeabilizing the target cell wall.

 Class IIa bacteriocins have a large potential for use in food preservation as well medical applications due to their strong anti-Listeria activity and broad range of activity.
 One example of Class IIa bacteriocin is pediocin PA-1.

-The class IIb bacteriocins (two-peptide bacteriocins) require two different peptides for activity.
+Class IIb bacteriocins (two-peptide bacteriocins) require two different peptides for activity.
 One such an example is lactococcin G, which permeabilizes cell membranes for monovalent sodium and potassium cations, but not for divalent cations.
 Almost all of these bacteriocins have a GxxxG motifs.
 This motif is also found in transmembrane proteins, where they are involved in helix-helix interactions.
 Accordingly, the bacteriocin GxxxG motifs can interact with the motifs in the membranes of the bacterial cells, killing the cells.

 Class IIc encompasses cyclic peptides, in which the N-terminal and C-terminal regions are covalentely linked.
 Enterocin AS-48 is the prototype of this group.

-Class IId cover single-peptide bacteriocins, which are not post-translationally modified and do not show the pediocin-like signature.
+Class IId bacteriocins are single-peptide bacteriocins, which are not post-translationally modified and do not show the pediocin-like signature.
 The best example of this group is the highly stable aureocin A53.
 This bacteriocin is stable under highly acidic conditions, high temperatures, and is not affected by proteases.

-The most recently proposed subclass is the Class IIe, which encompasses those bacteriocins composed of three or four non-pediocin like peptides.
+Class IIe is the most recently proposed subclass and encompasses those bacteriocins composed of three or four non-pediocin like peptides.
 The best example is aureocin A70, a four-peptide bacteriocin, highly active against Listeria monocytogenes, with potential biotechnological applications.
 Recent work has identified that these bacteriocins are widespread across the bacterial domain and are present in the phylum Actinomycetota.